A2Amir/Inference-Performance-in-Tensorflow/README.md

  * I provide a slightly different version which is simpler and that I found handy. (see this [code](https://github.com/A2Amir/Inference-Performance-in-Tensorflow/blob/master/Code/freez_graph.ipynb)).

-# 3. Using freezed Graphs
+# 3. Using frozen Graphs

 The [load_graph method](https://github.com/A2Amir/Inference-Performance-in-Tensorflow/blob/master/Code/load_froozen_graph.ipynb) takes a binary protobuf file as input and returns the graph.
 When the graph is loaded I can take list of operations to make prediction.
 Check this exercise to get more familiar with using a binary protobuf file to make prediction.